 3. The best pizza you'll find around the Colosseum is at Li Rioni

-Natural food, pizza made in a wood-fired oven, a tasty dough , soft and just right?
+Natural foods, wood-fired pizza, a tasty, soft and just right dough?
 Isn't this the definition of the perfect pizza?
-Well, if we add to that the fact that the place is located a stone's throw from the Colosseum and that the staff will treat you with love and incredible delicacy, we have a winning combination.
+Well, if we add to that the fact that the place is just a few steps away from the Coliseum and that the staff will treat you with love and incredible delicacy, we have a winning combination.

 I can't recommend just one pizza from Le Rionii, because all the ones I've tried are delicious.
 The only advice I can give you is that if you travel in a group, take the opportunity to order different flavors and taste as much as you can.
 Ah!
 And do not hesitate to let yourselves be recommended by the staff.
 They are all "full-blooded" Italians and they will know how to recommend you very well.